jgoalby/log2div/README.md

 - Test everything now that names have been changed.
 - Test the table function and clean up that code as needed and comment.
 - What is the thead css doing for me?
-- Add a button in index.html for showing the console so can do it on iPhone.
-- Add a drop down, text field, and a button on index.html to add new console entries for testing.

 # Middle-term TODOs
 - window.isSecureContext for HTTPS